Tadano Faun: Faun-Werke

-In the mid 1950s, the company began to expand and flourish again with the manufacturing of all-terrain heavy-duty and special vehicles for the German military as well as car cranes in the weight class of 10 to 12t.
-In 1960, the F687 model replaced the F68.
-The F687 had an eight-cylinder engine made by Klöckner-Humboldt-Deutz with 195HP and was offered until 1969, in the finish the engine had an output of 250HP.
-From 1965 onwards, cabover engines with a tilting driver’s cab were available as well, which enabled easier access to the engine for maintenance and repair work.
-Towards the end of the 1960s, Faun’s success in the production of heavy long-distance trucks decreased.
-Smaller manufacturers like Faun or Kaelble could no longer compete with the big companies such as MAN, Magirus-Deutz and Mercedes-Benz and stopped making conventional trucks.
-Faun also stopped making buses and from 1969 onwards focused completely on making special vehicles, which were only produced in small quantities.
-These include tractor units, ballast tractors, fire engines, airport fire engines, dump trucks, diggers, wheel loaders, vehicle-mounted cranes and crane carriers as well as communal vehicles such as compression vehicles.
+In the mid-1950s, Faun increasingly produced heavy-duty and special vehicles for the Bundeswehr.
+The company received orders for 10-tonne heavy trucks, semitrailer tractors, tractors, crane chassis and special vehicles, which at times accounted for up to 70 percent of its production capacity.
+From 1956, Faun supplied the L908 and L912 series to the Bundeswehr as platform trucks, tractors, semitrailer tractors and crane chassis, most of them with all-wheel drive.
+In the late 1950s, Faun also developed new mobile crane chassis for military and civilian use.
+In 1960, the F 687 series was introduced.
+The F 687/49 V was powered by a V8 diesel engine with 192 hp and had a payload of 9 t.
+The F 687 series was revised in 1966 as the F 688 with a 210 hp V8 diesel engine, followed in 1968 by the F 689 with 230 hp.
+At the 1965 IAA, Faun presented its last generation of road trucks, which used a new tilting cab-over-engine cab made of steel and glass-fibre-reinforced plastic.
+In 1969, under the impact of a general decline in truck sales, Faun reduced road truck production in favour of special vehicles and later phased it out.
+By the end of 1970, production was divided between crane chassis, dump trucks, military vehicles, municipal vehicles, airfield vehicles and tractors.

-In the mid 1970s, Faun supplied tractor trucks for the Soviet Union in the framework of the so-called Delta project: to develop oilfields in Siberia, build the Baikal-Amur Mainline and realize industrial projects, the Soviet Union need heavy, all-terrain and extremely robust low-bed tractor units.
-Faun delivered 86 HZ 34.30/41 articulated trucks with V12-Deutz engine and an output of 326HP.
-Later, the Soviet Union ordered more tractor units by Faun of all frame sizes, from HZ 32.25/40 with a 305-HP-V10 engine to the super-heavy HZ 40.45/45 all-terrain tractor unit with a 456HP V12 Deutz engine.
+In the mid-1970s, Faun supplied tractor trucks for the Soviet Union in the framework of the so-called Delta project: to develop oilfields in Siberia and build the Baikal-Amur Mainline.
+Faun delivered 86 HZ 34.30/41 articulated trucks with V12-Deutz engine and an output of 326 hp.
+Later, the Soviet Union ordered more tractor units by Faun of all frame sizes, from HZ 32.25/40 with a 305 hp V10 engine to the super-heavy HZ 40.45/45 all-terrain tractor unit with a 456 hp V12 Deutz engine.
 In total, Faun delivered 254 tractor trucks to the USSR, the last in 1989.